 Over the next few years, the shells will be sorted, catalogued, and incorporated into the Burke Malacology Collection.
 Of particular value is the remarkable amount of scientific data associated with the specimens.
 More than 25,000 shells come with collection event data, including locations, dates, and other information.
 Such data allows scientists and the public to learn more about these animals and their environments.

-“Phil and Sandra Nudelman’s donation is an extraordinary gift to both the Burke Museum and researchers,” said Dr. Elizabeth Nesbitt, curator of invertebrate paleontology.
+“Phil and Sandra Nudelman’s donation is an extraordinary gift to both the Burke Museum and researchers beyond” said Dr. Elizabeth Nesbitt, Curator of Invertebrate Paleontology.
 “The shells are a comprehensive record of the biodiversity of one important group of animals.
-As climate change occurs and environments deteriorate, we now have a baseline of what mollusc life looked like.”
+As climate change occurs and environments deteriorate, we have a better baseline of what mollusc life looked like.”

 A lifetime of collecting

 Dr. Nudelman’s lifetime of collecting began with a shell baby rattle he used as a toddler.